-Beneful dry dog food earns the Advisor’s lowest rating of 1 star.
+Beneful Dog Food receives the Advisor’s lowest rating of 1 star.

-The Beneful Dog Food product line lists seven kibbles, five claimed to meet AAFCO nutrient profiles for all life stages and two for adult maintenance (Healthy Weight and IncrediBites).
+The Beneful Dog Food product line includes eight kibbles, each claimed to meet AAFCO nutrient profiles for growth and maintenance.

 - Beneful Original

 - Beneful Playful Life

 - Beneful IncrediBites

 - Beneful Healthy Smile

 - Beneful Healthy Weight

 Beneful IncrediBites was selected to represent the other products in the line for this review.

 Ingredients: Ground yellow corn, chicken by-product meal, corn gluten meal, whole wheat flour, animal fat preserved with mixed-tocopherols (form of vitamin E), beef, rice flour, soy flour, water, meat and bone meal, propylene glycol, sugar, salt, phosphoric acid, tricalcium phosphate, animal digest, potassium chloride, sorbic acid (a preservative), non-fat yogurt powder, dried carrots, dried peas, dicalcium phosphate, calcium propionate (a preservative), choline chloride, vitamin E supplement, zinc sulfate, ferrous sulfate, red 40, l-lysine monohydrochloride, manganese sulfate, niacin, yellow 5, yellow 6, vitamin A supplement, blue 2, calcium carbonate, copper sulfate, vitamin B12 supplement, calcium pantothenate, thiamine mononitrate, garlic oil, pyridoxine hydrochloride, riboflavin supplement, vitamin D3 supplement, menadione sodium bisulfite complex (source of vitamin K activity), calcium iodate, folic acid, biotin, sodium selenite